Quantum Groups and Quantum Cohomology: Basic properties

 \subsection{Equivariant lifts}

 The matrix elements of the matrices

 are dimensions of vector spaces which naturally carry representations of $\bG$, essentially by the definition of the group $\bG$.
 As a result, we have a natural lift of $Q + Q^T$ and $\Qb$ to matrices with values in the representation ring $K_\bG(\pt)$.
+Recall from Section \ref{weightconvention} that we embed group weights into Lie algebra weights.
+Here we treat $\hbar$ etc.\ as elements of $K_\bG(\pt)$.

 If we endow $K_\bG(\pt)$ with the involution given by taking duals, the Hermitian transpose of $\Qb$ satisfies the relation

 where $\hbar$ denotes the character of $\bG$ associated to $\C^{\times}_{\hbar}$.